hankbao/libreboot/docs/misc/index.md

 \$ **sudo i2cdump -y 5 0x50** (you might have to change the value for -y)\
 \$ **sudo rmmod i2c-dev**\
-You\'ll see the panel name in the output (from the EDID dump).
+You'll see the panel name in the output (from the EDID dump).

 If neither of these options work (or they are unavailable), physically removing the LCD panel is an option.
 Usually, there will be information